-A long-time staple of school dinner halls the land over, the gypsy tart is basically a pastry case filled with sugar and evaporated milk, and then baked.
+Not the most PC of names now, but it was a long-time staple of school dinner halls the land over.
+The gypsy tart is a pastry case filled with sugar and evaporated milk, and then baked.
 It is so sweet that Jamie Oliver, on his mission to make our children’s diets healthier, has tried to make sure it will never again grace the school canteen.

 Think jelly, but white and milky.
 The Victorians favoured this unlikely dessert as a centrepiece, because of its ability to be coloured all manner of vibrant hues.
 If you’re looking for a show-stopping focal point for your table, you can’t go far wrong.

 Trifle has been around for so long that the Victorians can hardly be given all of the credit.
 However, they did make it the dessert we eat today by boiling down calves’ feet to make the jelly.
-It isn’t quite as gruesome as that now, and today the trifle is used as an impressive centrepiece at many dinner parties.
+It isn’t quite as gruesome as that now, and today the trifle is used as an impressive centrepiece at 1970s-style dinner parties!

 6. Bread and butter pudding

 Not all puddings were reserved for the rich and extravagant.
-The bread and butter pudding, delicious as it is, was a cheap dish you could throw together on the fly – a wholesome dessert to warm you to the bones.
+The bread and butter pudding, delicious as it is, was a cheap dish you could throw together on the fly – a wholesome dessert of bread, butter, milk and sultanas to warm you to the bones.